BFFdotFM/downloader/README.md

 Log in as a station admin, then:
 Tools > Settings > Integration > Scroll down to bottom > Secret Key

-Manually edit the script to include this key.
+Edit the YAML configuration file to reflect this key.

 It should be left open in a command window, just double click python-sync.py to begin